po1sigala/live/01-Class-Content/19-PWA-dev/01-Activities/02-Stu_Lighthouse/README.md

 2. Find which metrics must be modified to improve the loading time of the website.

-3. Add comments to the text file in the [Solved](./Solved/audit.txt)
+3. Add comments to the markdown file in the [Solved](./Solved/audit.md)

 Refer to the documentation:

 * [Google Docs on Lighthouse Audits](https://developers.google.com/web/tools/lighthouse)